-The legal battle to decide the fate of cryptocurrency in India has finally concluded in favour of bitcoin and its counterparts.
-Does the rest of the world echo, and what this new ruling means for investors, read to find out!
+The legal battle to decide the fate of cryptocurrency in India has finally concluded in favor of bitcoin and its counterparts.
+Does the rest of the world echo, and what this new ruling mean for investors, read to find out!

-Cryptocurrency: How is it different from the regular currency?
+Cryptocurrency: How is it different from regular currency?